-Natalia Sergeevna Goncharova (Russian: Ната́лья Серге́евна Гончаро́ва, IPA: [nɐˈtalʲjə sʲɪrˈɡʲejɪvnə ɡəntɕɐˈrovə]; July 3, 1881 – October 17, 1962) was a Russian avant-garde artist, painter, costume designer, writer, illustrator, and set designer.
-Goncharova was the lifelong partner of fellow Russian avant-garde artist Mikhail Larionov.
+Natalia Sergeevna Goncharova (Russian: Ната́лья Серге́евна Гончаро́ва, IPA: [nɐˈtalʲjə sʲɪrˈɡʲejɪvnə ɡəntɕɐˈrovə]; July 21, 1881 – October 17, 1962) was a Russian avant-garde artist, painter, costume designer, writer, illustrator, and set designer.
+Goncharova's lifelong partner was also a fellow Russian avant-garde artist Mikhail Larionov.
 She was a founding member of both the Jack of Diamonds (1909–1911), Moscow's first radical independent exhibiting group, the more radical Donkey's Tail (1912–1913), and with Larionov invented Rayonism (1912–1914).
 She was also a member of the German based art movement known as Der Blaue Reiter.
 Born in Russia, she moved to Paris in 1921 and lived there until her death.

 An early form of abstract art characterised by interacting linear forms derived from rays of light